Beneath the Cherry Trees

 What could create petals like this, what could create pistils like this?
 The crystallic fluid sucked up by those hair roots forms a quiet line, and I can nearly see it rising through the fibrovascular bundle as if in a dream.

 — You look as if you’re troubled by something.
 Don’t you think it’s a beautiful vision?
 It’s like my eyes have finally focused and I can see the cherry blossoms.
 Yesterday, or the day before yesterday, I was set free from the mystery that unsettled me.

 Two or three days ago, I descended into this valley, clinging to rocks as I went.
 I saw ant lions emerge from out of the spray of the water like Aphrodite being born, here and there, then aim for the sky and fly off.
 As you know as well, they have a beautiful union there.
 After walking for a little while, I encountered something odd.
 Where the water in the valley had dried up, a small puddle remained, and it was in that water.
 There was an unexpected shine to it, floating on the surface, like spilled oil.
 You’re wondering what it was.
-It was tens of thousands, or even more, ant lion corpses.
-They covered the surface without a gap, their overlapping wings bending in the light and dazzling like oil.
-It was their graveyard, having finished spawning.
+It was tens of thousands, or even more, of ant lion corpses.
+They covered the surface gaplessly, their overlapping wings bending in the light and dazzling like oil.
+Having finished spawning, this was their graveyard.